BlazingAsher/Algorithms/Algorithms/GraphSearch.md

 ![](Images/img5.png)

 ## Depth First Search
 DFS is much more intuitive than BFS in traversal although it is the recursive approach.
-DFS traverses into a child of a starting node then goes to it's child and so on until there is no more cildren then it backtracks.
+DFS traverses into a child of a starting node then goes to it's child and so on until there is no more children then it backtracks.

 ### figure 3
 **DFS in action**